Matthew S. Croughan, PhDIndustry Professor; Founding Professor, Bioprocessing Program

 Croughan MS, Hu WS.
 "From microcarriers to hydrodynamics: Introducing engineering science into animal cell culture".
 Biotechnology and Bioengineering 2006;95(2):220-5

 While a graduate student at MIT studying under Institute Professor Daniel I.C.
 Wang, Dr. Croughan conducted research on hydrodynamic effects on animal cells in microcarrier bioreactors.
-His work resulted in a series of nine publications, one of which (#3 below) has been ranked one of the top 20 ever in the field.
+His work resulted in a series of nine publications, one of which (#1 below) has been ranked one of the top 20 ever in the field and has been republished twice.
 At Genentech, his research concentrated for many years on animal cell bioreactor design and scale up.
 At KGI, Dr. Croughan continues to conduct research in this field and has expanded the scope of his work to include stem cells and algae.